 Although heat is in the name, you can use a heat pump for cooling.
-It works by moving heat instead of creating it (unlike furnaces) which is why it also is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
-Just examine these two top of the line units from Lennox.
+It works by transferring heat instead of creating it (unlike furnaces) which is why it can be used as a heating and cooling system.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
+Just examine these two top of the line systems from Lennox.

 XC25 Air Conditioner